ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 If you received merge conflict(s) when doing a merge/pull, the merge/pull will fail.
 In this case, you should fix the conflicting changes, and do a regular commit instead.

+When a merge conflict occurs, your Git Bash/terminal will be locked to the branch until you complete the merge conflicts.
+An extra ``| MERGING`` notice will be added to the brackets to signify the importance of fixing the merge conflicts at all cost.

-There are two ways of doing it:
+To remove it, there are two safe ways of doing it:

-- The manual method being much more straightforward
+- The manual method, being much more straightforward but becomes very tedious quickly the more files with conflicts.
-- The mergetool method requiring some familiarity with the default tools used without explicit configuration and installation of other program preference.
+- The mergetool method, requiring some familiarity with the default tools used without explicit configuration and installation of other program by personal preference.

 To check for files with merge conflict, use:-